cronvel/spellcast/doc/events.md

 	* data `object` data related to the marker, where:
 		* url `string` this is the URL of the image of the marker
 		* style `object` (optional) this is a CSS object to style the marker element
+		* ui: `string` the UI ID where to put the marker
+		* location: `string` the UI area where to put the marker

 * updateMarker (id, updatedData): instructs the client (if it is capable) to update a currently displayed marker, i.e. all current marker *data* properties will be deeply extended, where: